There is an old farming saying, “Look after your cows and your cows will look after you.”

 Of course, we do not avoid technology if it will contribute to our animals’ welfare or will improve the quality of our cheese.
 We have a brand new milking parlour that allows our cows to produce one million litres of milk per year.
 Around 60% of this is turned into cheese in our state-of-the-art cheese facility, while the rest goes to another cheesemaker who uses it to make organic cheddar or to another producer who makes our delicious ice-cream.

 If you are interested in visiting us, you can pop along to our café for a toastie or to buy some cheese.
-Or book in for a full tour of our dairy and cheese rooms: we do get busy, so if you’d like a tour, please contact us in advance and download our Tour brochure for more information.

 We also welcome educational visits from schools.
 Download our Teacher Information Pack to find out more.